ApolloAuto/apollo/docs/quickstart/apollo_updated_quick_start.md

-# Apollo Upgrade Quick Start Guide
+# Apollo 3.5 Quick Start Guide

 The following guide serves as a user manual for launching the Apollo upgraded software and hardware stack on vehicle.